lionzan/Exponential-Ocean/exampleSite/content/service/pretotyping.md

 Fast forward a couple of years and I moved to London, where I started Pretotype Company Ltd, the first pretotyping company in Europe, soon followed by the Danish [Preeto](https://pree.to/) by the other European pretotyping guru [Tim Vang](https://www.linkedin.com/in/timvangmyc4/) (congrats Tim for the amazing steps forward you made!)

 With the Pretotype Company Alberto and I helped some of the most prestigious corporates in Europe to bring an innovation mindset within the organisation, based on Pretotyping, obvs!
 Among our clients are the giant UK retailer Tesco, the BBC, booking.com, Fremantle Media and many others across Europe.
-We also collaborated with Google's CSI:Lab (Creative Skills for Innovation), to develop a [programme on innovation for their G2G programme](https://rework.withgoogle.com/guides/design-thinking/steps/run-a-CSI-Lab-on-design-thinking/) (more on this in another post).
+We also collaborated with Google's CSI:Lab (Creative Skills for Innovation), to develop a [programme on innovation for their G2G programme](https://rework.withgoogle.com/guides/design-thinking/steps/run-a-CSI-Lab-on-design-thinking/) (more on this in a separate post).

 Today I deliver keynote speeches on Pretotyping and advise organisations on how to make the best use of Pretotyping, for real, long-term change, to embrace innovation across the company while keeping the cost of innovation (i.e. new product failures) the lowest possible.